CyrusCKF/PixSeg/README.md

-# Semantic Segmentation Toolkit
+# PixSeg

-This project is a lightweight yet fully featured and easy-to-use package for semantic segmentation.
-It contains PyTorch implementation of various components in semantic segmentation, including models, datasets, loss functions, etc.
+Pixel segmentation (a.k.a. semantic segmentation) is a task where the goal is to classify each pixel in an image into a class.
+This project is a lightweight yet fully featured and easy-to-use package for such task.
+It contains PyTorch implementation of various deep learning components, including models, pertrained weights, datasets, loss functions, etc.

 ## Highlights